LambdaTest/pyunit-selenium-hyperexecute-sample/README.md

 testRunnerCommand: python3 -s $test
 ```

-Run the following command on the terminal to trigger the tests in Python files on the Hypertest grid.
+Run the following command on the terminal to trigger the tests in Python files on the HyperTest grid.

 ```bash
 ./concierge --user LT_USERNAME --key LT_ACCESS_KEY --config yaml/pyunit_hypertest_autosplit_sample.yaml --verbose
 ```

-Visit [Hypertest Automation Dashboard](https://automation.lambdatest.com/hypertest) to check the status of execution
+Visit [HyperTest Automation Dashboard](https://automation.lambdatest.com/hypertest) to check the status of execution